 The Southdown’s reputation for easy lambing has seen renewed demand for the breed.
 It is ideal for first matings with ewe lambs and maiden ewes producing hardy lambs whose smaller heads and narrow shoulders make for easier births and deliver more live lambs on the ground.
 The lambs are fast maturing with top quality meat and are increasingly sought after by buyers in the saleyards.

 The modern-day flock at Gum Park started with twenty-two ewes and two rams purchased from Fincham Burando in 2007.
-The flock has steadily increased in size and new sires from award-winning studs, Chandpara and Fairbank have been introduced.
+The flock has tripled in size and new sires and top genetics from award-winning studs, Chandpara and Fairbank have been introduced.

 firstname.lastname@example.org / +61 411 375 534